eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 ```

-TODO: Write about the two new predicates in the validation report.

 ## RSX - Eclipse RDF4J SHACL Extensions
 RDF4J has seen a need to develop its own extension the W3C SHACL Recommendation in order to support new
 and innovative features.
 We always strive to collaborate with the community when developing these features.